Elizabeth Hatton: Courtier of Anne of Denmark

+Family

-Elizabeth had two daughters by her second husband, Frances Coke, Viscountess Purbeck, and Elizabeth Coke (who died unmarried).
+Elizabeth had two daughters by her second husband: Frances Coke, Viscountess Purbeck, and Elizabeth Coke, who died unmarried.
 Frances Coke was married in 1617 to John Villiers, 1st Viscount Purbeck, the elder brother of King James' favourite, George Villiers, 1st Duke of Buckingham.
 This was a major cause of marital strife between Elizabeth and her second husband, Edward Coke.
 Elizabeth opposed the match (presumably because Villiers was generally believed to be insane) and sent her daughter Frances away from Hatton House in Holborn without informing her husband.
 Her plans were to keep Frances in a rented house with the help of her relatives.
 Elizabeth placed her daughter with Lady Withipole, daughter of Sir William Cornwallis, where she intended her daughter to be betrothed to Henry de Vere, 18th Earl of Oxford.
 However, her husband later located their daughter by chance and took her away, keeping her locked up by legal means in various houses of his friends.
 Then in September 1617, Frances was married at Hampton Court in the presence of the King and Queen to John Villiers.
 The marriage was a disastrous failure, and, in 1621, Frances eloped with Sir Robert Howard, with whom she lived in an unofficial union for many years.

-Elizabeth and her husband were never reconciled: at his funeral she remarked "We shall never see his like again, thanks be to God".